 Grab those tiny size 2 needles and get ready to knit a delicate rose that sits right on your wrist.
 I already have a dozen color combinations in my head for these.
 And wouldn’t they make great gifts, too?
 I’m also wondering how I can use the rose alone as an embellishment.
 Hmm…

 This isn’t one of the traditional rose knitting patterns, that’s for sure!
 Get a lesson in both hand dyeing and felting when knitting a rose.
 You also have the option to embellish if you’re feeling super sparkly.
 Check out the beads designer DaisyandFlorrie added for some inspiration.

 Photo via Craftsy member PurlsofthePast

 Your love of roses will be totally obvious — and stylish — when you don this fascinator.
-Inspired by 1950s fashion, this rose knitting pattern is designed to be a fascinator, but it can also function as an embellishment.
+Inspired by 1950s fashion, this rose pattern is designed to be a fascinator, but it can also function as an embellishment.
 Think pillows, totes and even scarves!